Rajpratik71/volatility-wiki/Command-Reference.md

             0x0000000000200000 - 0x000000000020ffff
     [snip]

 If you want to view the balanced binary tree in Graphviz format, just add --output=dot --output-file=graph.dot to your command.
 Then you can open graph.dot in any Graphviz-compatible viewer.
+This plugin also supports color coding the output based on the regions that contain stacks, heaps, mapped files, DLLs, etc.

 ## vaddump

 To extract the range of pages described by a VAD node, use the vaddump command.
 This is similar to [memdump](Command Reference#memdump), except the pages belonging to each VAD node are placed in separate files (named according to the starting and ending addresses) instead of one large conglomerate file.
 If any pages in the range are not memory resident, they're padded with 0's using the address space's zread() method.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 vaddump -D vads
-    Volatility Foundation Volatility Framework 2.3_alpha
+    Volatility Foundation Volatility Framework 2.4
     Pid        Process              Start              End                Result
     ---------- -------------------- ------------------ ------------------ ------
              4 System               0x0000000076d40000 0x0000000076eeafff vads/System.17fef9e0.0x0000000076d40000-0x0000000076eeafff.dmp